pytorch/pytorch/CONTRIBUTING.md

 PyTorch will host documentation previews at `https://docs-preview.pytorch.org/<pr number>/` once the `pytorch_python_doc_build` GitHub Actions job has completed on your PR.
 You can visit that page directly or find its link in the automated Dr. CI comment on your PR.

+### Adding diagrams

+Diagrams are very useful in the documentation; "a picture speaks a thousand words".
+Diagrams should be supplied in [svg](https://en.wikipedia.org/wiki/SVG) format.
+An easy free way to author diagrams is to use [https://app.diagrams.net/](https://app.diagrams.net/).
+You can author your diagram in this tool and then export it as an svg.
+If at some stage later another user needs to amend the diagram, then they can open the svg file in [https://app.diagrams.net/](https://app.diagrams.net/) make their changes and export again in svg format.

 ### Adding documentation tests